TheI4T/TheI4T.github.io/index.md

 The other way to look at it is that Paul Mockapetris is my hero. -- Or -- If you want to control your home thermostat from work without going through a big tech company you're going to want to back this proposal.
 If you're sick of otherwise functional devices becoming useless when their manufacturer goes away then you've come to the right place.
 One internet for all the things.

-I think should be clear at this point that these developments are __inevitable__ in one form or another.
+I think it should be clear at this point that these developments are __inevitable__ in one form or another.
 I'm working on it.

 <div id = "atwheader" >
 - Alan Tracey Wootton -